parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     > **Note**: You may be prompted to create a storage account to support cloud shell activities, this is required in order to utilize the cloud shell.

-2. Obtain the Subscription ID and Resource Group name by opening the resource group where you have deployed all of the applications in this lab.
+2. Obtain the Subscription ID and Resource Group name by opening the resource group where you have deployed all the applications in this lab.
 The Subscription ID is available in the Overview pane.

 3. In the Cloud Shell, execute the following to create the service principal scoped by the resource group we've been using in this lab (replace Subscription ID and resource group name):